Read This Before You Book Another Flight Online

 Booking flights on airfare search sites is supposed to make things easier, but it turns out it can come with some costly confusion.

-Some airlines list seats on sites like Google Flights and Expedia as “premium” when in fact they come with fewer perks then you’d expect, as SmarterTravel points out.
+Some airlines list seats on sites like Google Flights and Expedia as “premium” when in fact they come with fewer perks than you’d expect, as SmarterTravel points out.

 First, a bit of background: Airlines now have all sorts of seat types beyond the traditional economy, business and first classes.
 These include seats that are “worse” than regular economy and seats that are better than regular economy but not quite as swanky as business class.
 These better-than-economy seats vary in quality: Some, like American Airlines’ “premium economy” seats, come with their own section of the plane, a wider chair and free meals.
 These are usually only offered on international routes.
 Others, like American’s “main cabin extra” seats, offer little more than a few extra inches of legroom.
 Many airlines offer both types.